source-maker/seasoning/README.md

 <!-- PROJECT LOGO -->
 <div align="center">
-  <h1 align="center">Broth NextJS Boilerplate</h1>
+  <h1 align="center">Seasoning NextJS Boilerplate</h1>

   <strong align="center">
-A NextJS boilerplate for jumpstarting your next project using a standardized workflow using reliable and tested technology.
+A NextJS boilerplate for jumpstarting your project using a standardized workflow using reliable and tested technology.
 <br/><br/>
+<a href="https://playground.broth.ninja/">Live Demo</a>・
+<a href="http://127.0.0.1:6006/?path=/docs/introduction--page">Online Documentation</a>・
    <a href="https://github.com/source-maker/nextjs-boilerplate/issues">Request Feature</a>・
    <a href="https://github.com/source-maker/nextjs-boilerplate/issues">Report Bug</a>
   </strong>